flybywiresim/aircraft/fbw-common/src/wasm/extra-backend/README.md

 It requires a local data struct as a template type which is used to hold the data.

-It is based on the SimObjectBase class - see above.
+The class is based on ManagedDataObjectBase and therefore supports auto reading and writing of the data to the sim.
+It also supports using the SIMCONNECT_PERIOD flags to update the data by using this method to request the data: requestPeriodicUpdateFromSim().<p/>

 As data definition sim objects use memory mapped data between clients they are very efficient but a bit harder to set up and use.